 D(xn) ∼ N (µn, σn)

-The first condition allows us to estimate µp and σp, since we have a set of labeled positive examples in the training
+The first condition Which condition are we talking about?
+I think it’s the condition that only positive examples are labeled, but please say. allows us to estimate µp and σp, since we have a set of labeled positive examples in the training

 data, but not µn and σn, as all we have is a set of exam- ples drawn from the distribution: N (µu, σu) = N (µn, σn) + N (µq, σq ), where q is the set of true positives in the unla- beled set.
 That is to say, we can estimate the parameters of the distribution on the unlabeled training examples, but